-We have been approved for quotation on the Nasdaq National Market under the symbol "HBIO." $\,$
+We have applied to have our common stock approved for quotation on the Nasdaq National Market under the symbol "HBIO." $\,$

 NO PREEMPTIVE RIGHTS

 No holder of any class of our stock has any preemptive right to purchase any of our securities.